-Responsible for overseeing risks to our overall business, including oversight of our accounting and financial reporting processes, audits of our financials, our internal audit function, our data privacy protection program, cyber and network security programs, and network resiliency, our risk management processes, and compliance with legal, ethical, and regulatory requirements.
+Responsible for overseeing risks to our overall business, including oversight of our accounting and financial reporting processes, audits of our financials, our internal audit function. our data privacy protection program and cyber and network security programs, and compliance with legal, ethical, and regulatory requirements.